 My litmus test finally had to be whether potential male friends and lovers are feminists.
 It’s not enough to not beat their wives or corner women sexually and grab them, but they have to be colleagues in this fight against patriarchy and fear we suffer.
 Just like the acts of predators can't be in the passive voice, neither can the acts of evolved men who strive to live in a place of healthy masculinity.
 We need the active voice of support.

 What does that look like?
 I was Danny Glover's massage therapist on two movies.
 I would sometimes take a massage chair to set and work on other cast and crew members while he was working.
 One day a grip asked loudly in front of a group of people that if he got a massage would I rub my tits on him.
 My #metoo sisters know the mortification I felt and the familiar lump in my throat and tight chest.
 I angrily said, "No, of course not."
 I locked eyes with an angel of a man named Tony Brubaker who was Danny's stunt double.
-He quietly walked away.
+He quietly walked the predator away.
 Soon a ripple went through the crew.
 The grip was escorted off set and fired.
 Tony had gone to the producers and I don't know what he said but the reaction was swift.
 I still cried later when I was alone, but also felt that I was valued and that my comfort and safety were important.